mostafawaelshoeip/order-summary-component-main-9/README.md

 ```

-My challenge 08 with Frontend Mentor.
+My challenge 09 with Frontend Mentor.

-This is a responsive NTF preview card component.
+This is a responsive Order summary card.

-Created on 9/10/2024
+Created on 15/10/2024

 ```